A sleepy FDA - all too often.

 Soon after that, I saw an article in the paper that mentioned Vani Hari, also known as 'the Food Babe'.
 The article said she 'pressed' Subway to remove a chemical in its bread.
 (By the way, Subway did it --- they say.)

-I did a Google search on 'vani hari food babe subway bread chemical'.
+I did a WEB SEARCH on keywords 'vani hari food babe subway bread chemical'.

-The third Google-'hit' I saw was the page titled It's not just Subway.
+The third 'hit' I saw was the page titled It's not just Subway.
 You're eating 500 other foods with 'yoga mat' chemical in them.